ibm-cloud-docs/direct-link/order-nsp.md

 # Ordering Direct Link Dedicated on Classic
 {: #how-to-order-ibm-cloud-direct-link-dedicated}

-To order IBM Cloud Direct Link Dedicated on Classic, perform one of the following procedures, depending on your requirements.
-The colocation or Network Service Provider (NSP) does not need to be an IBM Cloud Direct Link Partner to connect you to a Direct Link Dedicated service.
+As you prepare to order Direct Link on Classic, review the general process your organization will follow for obtaining the Dedicated service, including the locations where each service is available, globally.
 When you're ready to place your order, follow the step-by-step instructions.
 {:shortdesc}

+The colocation or Network Service Provider (NSP) does not need to be an IBM Cloud Direct Link Partner to connect you to a Direct Link Dedicated service.
+{: note}

 To determine which Direct Link solution is best for your networking environment, see [How do I know which type of IBM Cloud Direct Link I need?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#how-do-i-know-which-type-of-ibm-cloud-direct-link-i-need-)